 13. Nail or anatomic abnormalities of the toe, e.g., genetic nail disorders, primentary

 disorders, onychogryphosis, trauma to the nail(s) to be treated.

 14. AIDS or AIDS related complex.

 15. History of street drug or alcohol abuse.

 16. Any subject not able to meet the study attendance requirements.

-17. Subjects who have participated in any other trial of an investigational drug or device
+17. Subjects who have participated in any other trial of an investigational drug or

-with this study
+concurrent with this study